jgulick48/NiceHashProfitabilityCalculator/README.md

 6. From any machine you can now run the NiceHashStatsViewer.exe to run various reports using your Wallet Address.
 You will want to change the default time that is listed to be able to view recent stats.
 Best to let the monitor log for 10-20 minutes first just so you have stuff to view.

 7. Feel free open and issue if you find problems or want to see some features added.
+Issues will be moved/tracked at https://jira.threegm.com/projects/NPC/issues/NPC-2?filter=allopenissues

 Donation Addresses: